UCSF-DataSci/06-data-munging-RayanHSaeed/readme.md

 - Removed entirely duplicated rows across all columns, retaining only unique rows.
 - Cleaned up the gender column by removing rows with invalid values, ensuring only values 1 and 2.
 - Removed rows with age = 0 for logical consistency in the dataset.
+- Removed rows with year > 2024 for logical consistency in the dataset.
 - Impact on Data Distribution: the removal of rows with missing or invalid data reduced the dataset size.
 The distribution of age is now more consistent, as unrealistic values (like 0) have been removed.
 The mean value of gender now accurately reflects only binary entries, making it suitable for gender-based analyses.
+Any unrealistic values recorded with year > 2024 have been removed to maintain data integrity as well.
 - Challenges: deciding whether to drop or fill missing values required evaluating the impact on data integrity.
 Ultimately, I chose to remove rows with missing values rather than filling them in order to avoid skewing the dataset and avoiding the risk of introducing unrealistic data.
 Going off of the assumption that entering a value of "3" for gender had to be an error, I decided to remove any entries with "3".
 Having a code book would have made it easier to make that decision.
 For age, removing zero values improved data quality.
 Since this was a population dataset based on income groups by age, gender, and year, an age of "0" did not make logical sense to include in the analysis.
 Further inspection of the data source would be required in order to determine what the cut-off age would need to be.
 For all intents and purposes, I decided to have the cut off age at 1-years old rather than 0-years old.
+Similarly, including any sort of data with a year past 2024 did not make sense, so all rows with a year value of 2024 were removed in order to maintain data integrity.
 - Future improvements: Standardizing categorical values in order to ensure uniform values for categorical fields like income_groups would make data aggregation and analysis easier; perhaps only allowing certain values to be entered into the data (multiple-choice style).
 Another improvement could be to add validation rules, such as range checks for age, in order to prevent future entries of unrealistic values (such as age = 0 or gender = 3).